goasana/asana/CONTRIBUTING.md

 discouraged!
 Sometimes we can make a mistake, please do more explaining for us.
 We will appreciate it.

-We're trying very hard to keep beego simple and fast.
+We're trying very hard to keep asana simple and fast.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
 But we will give you some advice on how to do it in other way.